tinymce/tinymce-docs/CONTRIBUTING.md

     - A significant increase in the risk of a security breach.

-    - Create a security vulnerability.
+    - A security vulnerability.

-    - Cause information loss.
+    - Information loss.

     - System failure.